|Last Quarterly Update:||10/21/2013|

 Companies in this industry provide passenger transportation by automobiles not operated over regular routes or on regular schedules.
 No major companies dominate.

 The US taxi and limousine services industry includes about 7,000 establishments (single-location companies and units of multi-location companies) with about $6 billion in combined annual revenue.
-Pressured by weak growth in business travel spending, the industry is forecast to grow slowly over the next two years.

 Taxi and limousine revenue is driven by business and leisure travel.
 The profitability of individual companies depends on good marketing.
 Small companies can effectively compete with large ones because there are few economies of scale in operations.
-The industry is fragmented: the top 50 companies account for less than 35 percent of industry revenue.
+The US industry is fragmented: the top 50 companies account for less than 35 percent of industry revenue.